codetricity/sc2_sept/README.md

     }
   };
 ```

-Response.
+Running a delete all returns a satisfactory response.
+However, the images on the camera are still there.

 ```
 HTTP status code: 200 {"name":"camera.delete","state":"done"}
 ```

-However, checking the files on the camera shows that all the files remain.
+I check the files on the camera.
+Yup, all of the 5 files remain.

+Oh, no.

 ```
 ...